 My core business is my brand of woven wraps to carry babies and young children which I design and have woven here in the UK.

-I’m also a professional photographer focusing mainly on mothers and children.
+I’m also a professional photographer focusing mainly on mother and children photography.

 How did your iPhone photography journey begin?

 I got my first iPhone (a 4S) in 2012, which was about the time I discovered Instagram.
 The two are natural partners, and I discovered how easy it is to whip out my phone to capture things spontaneously.

 Your Instagram feed is full of wonderful photos of children in natural settings.
 What draws you to this genre of photography?

 As a child, I spent most of my life growing up in rural areas with amazing nature all around me.

 I didn’t realize until I had children of my own how much this influences my sense that children need the freedom to roam.

 It’s important for children to enjoy the wildness it offers to be creative and live in the moment.
 It’s very important to me to show this as much as I can.

 How do you select your settings, props, and poses?
 And how do you manage to get young children to model so beautifully?